 Defending Civil Society

-Since 2013, 103 countries have proposed more than 340 legislative initiatives that impact civil society.
+Over the past five years, 81 countries have proposed at least 315 legislative initiatives that impact civil society.

-Of these initiatives, more than 244 have been restrictive.
+Of these initiatives, 85% have been restrictive.
 The trend is truly global, with no geographic region immune.
 Restrictions have emerged in both authoritarian and democratic states, ranging from barriers to forming organizations and intrusive oversight procedures to limits on access to resources and the exercise of rights online.

 However, it’s not all bad news.
-In the past seven years, states introduced nearly 96 initiatives that enhance civic space.
-ICNL works to strengthen our partners – civil society organizations, government reformers, donors, and diplomats – so we can overcome and avoid constraints on civil society effectively.
+Dozens of states have also introduced initiatives that enhance civic space.
+Moreover, ICNL works to strengthen our partners – civil society organizations, government reformers, donors, and diplomats – to counter restrictive measures and ensure that civil society can operate effectively.

 (Icon credit: Kokota & Swifticons)